-Provide a high-level summary for the project by major budget category, including at least these three: Key Personnel and technical staff to be utilized (e.g., scientists, engineers, technicians, postdocs, graduate students, etc.) Equipment Materials and Supplies INSTRUCTIONS: (1) The Budget Section may include figures, tables, and graphics.
+Provide a high-level summary for the project by major budget category, including at least these three:

+- Key Personnel and technical staff to be utilized (e.g., scientists, engineers, technicians, postdocs, graduate students, etc.) - Equipment

+Materials and Supplies 5.3 Cost Share.
+Provide a description of the cost share by value of the contribution (in dollars) and percentage of the Total Project Cost (TPC): List each source of cost share, the type of contribution (cash or in- kind), the value of the contribution (in dollars), and the value as a percentage of TPC.
+For all in-kind contributions, provide a detailed description of the contribution and its relevance to the project objectives INSTRUCTIONS: (1) The Budget Section may include figures, tables, and graphics.
 (2) The suggested length of the Budget Section is 4 pages.
 No page limit REFERENCES Provide a list of references appropriate to Sections 1-5.
 INSTRUCTIONS: (1) Only bibliographic information may be contained in the references.
-No additional text or commentary is allowed.
-(2) There is no page limit for the Bibliographic References Section, which is outside of the overall 30-page limit for Sections 1-5.
-Each PQS limited to 3 pages in length, no cumulative page limit PERSONAL QUALIFICATION SUMMARIES A Personal Qualification Summary (PQS) is required for the PI and all other Key Personnel.
-Each PQS must include a description of the following only: Education and training Employment history Awards and honors A list of no more than 10 peer-reviewed publications related to the proposed project A list of no more than 10 other peer-reviewed publications demonstrating capabilities in the broad field A list of no more than 10 non-peer-reviewed publications and patents demonstrating capabilities in the broad field INSTRUCTIONS: Each Personal Qualification Summary is limited to 3 pages in length and there is no page limit for this Section, which is outside of the 30-page limit for Sections 1-5.
-Curriculum Vitae should not be submitted.
+No additional text or commentary is allowed.(2) There is no page limit for the Bibliographic References Section, which is outside of the overall 30-page limit for Sections 1-5.
+Each PQS PERSONAL A Personal Qualification Summary (PQS) is required for the PI and all other limited to 3 pages in QUALIFICATION SUMMARIES Key Personnel.
+Each PQS must include a description of the following only: • Education and training length, no SOMMARIES Employment history cumulative Awards and honors page limit A list of no more than 10 peer-reviewed publications related to the proposed project A list of no more than 10 other peer-reviewed publications demonstrating capabilities in the broad field A list of no more than 10 non-peer-reviewed publications and patents demonstrating capabilities in the broad field INSTRUCTIONS: (1) Each Personal Qualification Summary is limited to 3 pages in length and there is no page limit for this Section, which is outside of the 30-page limit for Sections 1-5.
+1 (2) Curriculum Vitae should not be submitted.